liferay/liferay-docs/develop/reference/articles/13-sample-projects/01-apps/03-npm-samples/03-isomorphic-npm-portlet.markdown

 - the client only (e.g., browser)
 - both the server and client (e.g., Node.js + browser)

-When working with @product@, isomorphic code cannot run server-side because
-@product@ is Java based and, thus, cannot execute JavaScript that way.
+Isomorphic code cannot run server-side because @product@ is Java based and cannot execute JavaScript that way.
 This sample portlet shows how Liferay's npm bundler can transform server-side code to make it work in the client (e.g., emulates some of Node.js' APIs in the client).

 ## How does this sample leverage the API(s) and/or code component? [](id=how-does-this-sample-leverage-the-apis-and-or-code-component)